-This where devices rated with IP67 and IP68 differ in terms of protection.
+This is where devices rated with IP67 and IP68 differ in terms of protection.
 This is because they have different second digits.
-IP67 rated devices are a step down to IP68 devices in this regard.
+IP67 rated devices are a step down from IP68 devices in this regard.
 Both ratings offer some protection to the devices but IP68 is better.

 IP67 offers protection of the device from immersion in water of up to 1 meter for up to 30 minutes.

 IP68 offers protection of the device from immersion in water of more than 1 meter (exact depth should be specified by the manufacturer) for up to 30 minutes.

 It is also important to understand that the IP rating is only applicable to freshwater.
 The committee behind the IP rating, the International Electrotechnical Commission, has stated that if the IP rated device is submerged in any other liquid other than water, it can have a varied effect.
 So, the users cannot expect the same level of protection the device has with respect to water.